 Laptop Advantages:

-- All-in-one (display, keyboard included)
+- All-in-one package (display, keyboard, trackpad included)

 Desktop Advantages:

-- Upgradability (swap GPU, RAM, storage easily)
+- Upgradability — swap your GPU, RAM, and storage easily over time

-- $700 cheaper for equivalent performance
+- $700 cheaper for equivalent gaming performance

 4. AVAILABILITY & BUYING GUIDE